OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * Ethics:
     * Special care has been taken to respect copyright laws and individual privacy.
       All newspapers, monographies, magazines and legislative documents, as well as most books, are in the public domain (which depends on the author's date of death and the country of publication).
-Other data are published with permissive licenses (e.g., CC BY or CC BY-SA).
+Other data are published with permissive licenses (e.g., CC BY or CC BY-SA) or, in very rare cases, CC BY-NC-SA.
     * All web data in the dataset come from sites with robots.txt files that do not forbid crawling.

 ### Sample Metadata